ShalekLab/alexandria/docs/dropseq_cumulus.md

 ```
 ![](imgs/csv_bcl.png)

 To verify that the paths you listed in the file are correct, you must navigate to your Google bucket and locate your sequence data files.
 Click on each file to view its URI (gsURL), which should resemble the format `gs://<bucket ID>/path/to/sequencing_run_directory/` in the case of sequencing run directories.
-The locations you should enter in the path columns of your input_csv_file should be all of the characters following the bucket ID and trailing slash, in this case `path/to/sequencing_run_directory`.
+The locations you should enter in the path columns of your Alexandria Sheet should be all of the characters following the bucket ID and trailing slash, in this case `path/to/sequencing_run_directory`.
 ![](imgs/bucket_bcl.png)

 ### Understanding the fastq_directory parameter